MyStarInYourSky/ansible-role-zerotier/README.md

 ## Features

-- Joining/Leaving of nodes from networks using API calls to the local ZT node API
+- Joining/Leaving of nodes from networks using API calls to the local ZeroTier node API
 - Configuration of node settings in a network the node has joined
 - Local configuration of node settings (localconfig)